Operant conditioning is a well-known theory, but how do you put it into practice in your everyday life?

 Operant conditioning is especially useful in education and work environments, but if you understand the basic principles, you can use them to achieve your personal habit goals.

-Reinforcement and reinforcement schedules are crucial to using operant conditioning successfully.
-Positive and negative punishment decreases unwanted behavior, but the effects are not long-lasting and can cause harm.
+Reinforcements and reinforcement schedules are crucial to using operant conditioning successfully.
+Positive and negative punishment decreases unwanted behavior, but the effects are not long lasting and can cause harm.
 Positive and negative reinforcers increase the desired behavior and are usually the best approach.

 How are you using operant conditioning to make lasting changes in your life?